 Hola VPN is not your “typical” VPN, and this isn’t going to be your typical review – in fact, we’re going to be honest right now – this isn’t going to be a good one.
 So… prepare yourself, okay?

 Launching in the latter-half of 2012, Hola VPN was launched by Hola Networks Ltd, a company based in Israel.

-They claim to have served over 169 million people around the world, and while this may be the case, quantity does not indicate quality as you’ll quickly come to discover in this review.
+They claim to have served over 195 million people around the world (up from 160 since we first wrote this review), and while this may be the case, quantity does not indicate quality as you’ll quickly come to discover in this review.

 We say that Hola VPN is not a “typical” one because they are a peer-to-peer VPN; instead of using fixed servers dotted around the world, Hola VPN tunnels people through other users’ connections.

 The theory of a peer-to-peer network on paper is good – everyone is connected so you cannot have everyone liable for anything.
 This is odd, particularly for a VPN company, but is it a good one?

 Hola VPN Pros

 VPN Speed and Performance: It’s one good thing at least.

 We tested two of Hola VPN’s connections, one in the U.S. and one in Europe.
 Normally, we would connect to a server and perform a test, but because of the way Hola works we could not do this.